wur-bioinformatics/introduction-to-bioinformatics/week3.md

 The Bα gene is still functionally very similar to the original gene.
 At the end of this period of evolution, all five genes in both species are homologous, with three orthologous pairs: Aβ/Bβ, Aα/Bα, and Aα/Bγ.
 The Bα and Bγ genes are paralogous, as are any other combinations except the orthologous pairs.
-Note that Aα and Bγ are orthologs despite their different functions, and so if the intention is to study the evolution of a particular functional product, such as the α function, we need to be able to distinguish the Aα/Bα pair from the Aα/Bγ pair.
+Note that Aα and Bγ are orthologues despite their different functions, and so if the intention is to study the evolution of a particular functional product, such as the α function, we need to be able to distinguish the Aα/Bα pair from the Aα/Bγ pair.
 This can be done using sequence similarity, which would be expected to be greater for the Aα/Bα pair as they will be evolving under almost identical evolutionary pressures.
 Errors in functional orthology assignment can easily occur, depending on sequence and functional similarity and whether all related genes have been discovered.
 The gene tree inferred from these 5 genes has multiple occurrences of both species A and B ({numref}`w3f2.5`B).

 Consider the trees in {numref}`w3f2.6`, a species tree and a gene tree.
 There are multiple occurrences of the terminals from the species tree (bovine, sheep, pig etc.) in the gene tree, each grouped with a different Interleukin sequence type.
-These are the paralogs, that probably resulted from gene duplication events during the proliferation of the IL clade.
+These are the paralogues, that probably resulted from gene duplication events during the proliferation of the IL clade.
 In fact, we can deduce that 4 gene duplication events must have happened, to explain the occurrence of for instance "human" at three positions in the gene tree (indicated with green highlight in {numref}`w3f2.6`), namely i) in the IL-1α clade, ii) in the IL-1rα clade, and iii) as a sister pair in the IL-1β clade.
 The fourth duplication event would be necessary to assume to explain the IL-1β versus IL-1βm copies.
-All gene copies in this tree are homologs, some are orthologs (for instance Human IL-1β and Mouse IL-1β), and some are paralogs (for instance Human IL-1β and Human IL-1βm).
+All gene copies in this tree are homologues, some are orthologues (for instance Human IL-1β and Mouse IL-1β), and some are paralogues (for instance Human IL-1β and Human IL-1βm).

 :::{figure} images/Week3/w3_02_6.png
 :alt: